 A True Story – By Mr. Samir Bagchi

 When I was a bachelor, I was a strong disbeliever of Life Insurance.
 I would simply think that, since there are no dependents on me, so what’s the point in buying a Life insurance policy?
 Rather, spending the premium equivalent amount on a early trip to some place in India would please my 5 senses!
 The far placed distant benefits of a Life Insurance policy was something like reaching the horizon- which you will really never reach!
 If I would have died, someone else would get the money and I am overconfident that ghosts do not have five senses.
 So, why buy Insurance?
 Why not Goa instead?

 When I got married, I was equally a strong disbeliever in Life Insurance.
 I would simply think, the only person dependent on my life- my wife, can still manage her life without me and I was quite confident that she will not look forward to the compensation amount as the only source of reliance if I ever became a ghost!
 Again, why buy Insurance?
 Why not Nainitaal instead?

 When my wife was expecting, and when the doctor said that its going to be twins- suddenly, a profound sense of responsibility ran across my entire nervous system at the speed of light.
 I was calculating all possible combinations- boy,boy; boy,girl; or girl,girl and at the same time I paused at the question-“If I did not wake up tomorrow, and for ever, how would she manage?”
 “Will my kids have to a share a single Ice cream?”
 This was a paradigm changing question for me.
 There are three other people in my life and I own the responsibility for their happiness and well being.
 If I am awake and alive- I can ensure it.
 But, if I do not wake up for ever, who will ensure it?
 Not anybody in Goa nor anybody at Nainital at least.
 The answer was obvious- a Life Insurance policy.
 This time it was “Why not Life Insurance?”

-Next day I bought a term plan for 1Cr.
+Next day I bought a term insurance plan for 1Cr.